tianyi-lab/HallusionBench/README.md

 python evaluation.py
 ```

-We provide the API key in the script for convenience.
-You can also use your own API key for GPT4 evaluation by editing the code [here](./evaluation.py#L9).
+You can use your own API key for GPT4 evaluation by editing the code [here](./evaluation.py#L9).
+We can also provide API key for evaluation if you need.